nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Setting mastery check result for a student

-1. Setting mastery check result for a student while the full student list is being shown
+1. Setting mastery check result for a student while the expanded student list is being shown

    1. Prerequisites: List all lessons using the `liststudent` command.
 There must be at least one student existing in the student list.